New Jersey Statewide Policy Priorities

 New Jersey to Fully Fund Delaware River Basin Commission in 2023 Budget

 • New Jersey’s DEP is responsible for the implementation of Clean Water Act requirements.
 Some regulatory gaps and loopholes within the program’s administration threaten water quality in the state and in downstream communities.
-These issues include weakened headwaters protection, insufficient regulations addressing surface and groundwater interconnectedness, discharge permitting which neglects to take cumulative impacts on the local community in to account, and the lack of protection for recreational use of recreational waters.
+Coalition partners are working to promote New Jersey water quality regulations and policies that protect headwaters, surface and groundwater, consider cumulative impacts of discharges on local waterways, and ensure the designated use and protection of waterways matches their actual use.

 • The Highlands Council and the Pinelands Commission are responsible for governing the New Jersey Highlands and Pinelands, ensuring the protection of the two major drinking water sources in the state.
 These government entities are defined by the power and people they are given to manage the resources.
-It has been clear, in recent years, that the Pinelands Commission has weakened it’s focus on water conservation, violating provisions of the Pinelands Protection Act and the Pinelands Comprehensive Master Plan (CMP) by approving several developments in the area.
-While Governor Murphy has been able to nominate qualified individuals to ensure proper management of the commission, their confirmation processes were tied up in the Senate.
+As a fierce advocate for water quality, CDRW and its members are supporting the confirmation of qualified candidates to serve on the Highlands Council and Pinelands Commission, supporting these critical natural resource areas and their respective Regional Master Plan and Comprehensive Master Plan.

 • It continues to become abundantly clear that many communities in New Jersey are at great risk as symptoms of climate change have included sea level rise, greater storm intensity, and increased flooding.
+In January 2024, Governor Murphy signed legislation that requires hazard mitigation plans to include climate change-related threat assessments and hazard prevention and mitigation strategies.
+This law also includes the requirement for any Hazard Mitigation Plan to include a social vulnerability assessment that evaluates how, and to what extent, socially vulnerable and underserved communities may be disproportionately impacted by climate change-related natural hazards.